LispCookbook/cl-cookbook/strings.md

 ## Justifying decimals

-In `~,2F`, 2 is the number of decimals and F the floats diretive:
+In `~,2F`, 2 is the number of decimals and F the floats directive:
 `(format t "~,2F" 20.1)` => "20.10".

 With `~2,2f`: